roshni-1/AstroRiskAssess-Predicting-Hazardous-Asteroids/README.md

 ## Exploratory Data Analysis (EDA):

-- I performed exploratory data analysis to understand the dataset's structure, check for missing values, and explore the distribution of various features.
+- Performed exploratory data analysis to understand the dataset's structure, check for missing values, and explore the distribution of various features.
 - Visualization techniques, including histograms, pair plots, radar charts, 3D scatter plots etc, were used to gain insights into the dataset.

 ## Data Preprocessing: